isc-projects/bind9/doc/arm/reference.rst

    convenience, TTL-style time unit suffixes may be used to specify the value.
 It also accepts ISO 8601 duration formats.

-   The default ``min-ncache-ttl`` is ``0`` seconds.  ``min-ncache-ttl`` cannot exceed 90 seconds and will be truncated to 90 seconds if set to a greater value.
+   The default ``min-ncache-ttl`` is ``0`` seconds. ``min-ncache-ttl`` cannot exceed 90 seconds and is truncated to 90 seconds if set to a greater value.

 ``min-cache-ttl``
-   Sets the minimum time for which the server will cache ordinary (positive) answers in seconds.
+   This sets the minimum time for which the server caches ordinary (positive) answers, in seconds.
 For convenience, TTL-style time unit suffixes may be used to specify the value.
 It also accepts ISO 8601 duration formats.

-   The default ``min-cache-ttl`` is ``0`` seconds. ``min-cache-ttl`` cannot exceed 90 seconds and will be truncated to 90 seconds if set to a greater value.
+   The default ``min-cache-ttl`` is ``0`` seconds. ``min-cache-ttl`` cannot exceed 90 seconds and is truncated to 90 seconds if set to a greater value.

 ``max-ncache-ttl``
    To reduce network traffic and increase performance, the server stores negative answers. ``max-ncache-ttl`` is used to set a maximum retention time for these answers in the server in seconds.
 For convenience, TTL-style time unit suffixes may be used to specify the value.
 It also accepts ISO 8601 duration formats.

-   The default ``max-ncache-ttl`` is 10800 seconds (3 hours). ``max-ncache-ttl`` cannot exceed 7 days and will be silently truncated to 7 days if set to a greater value.
+   The default ``max-ncache-ttl`` is 10800 seconds (3 hours). ``max-ncache-ttl`` cannot exceed 7 days and is silently truncated to 7 days if set to a greater value.

 ``max-cache-ttl``
-   Sets the maximum time for which the server will cache ordinary (positive) answers in seconds.
+   This sets the maximum time for which the server caches ordinary (positive) answers, in seconds.
 For convenience, TTL-style time unit suffixes may be used to specify the value.
 It also accepts ISO 8601 duration formats.

    The default ``max-cache-ttl`` is 604800 (one week).
 A value of zero may cause